Outreach

 Public Talks

 Nightjars are an enigmatic group of birds and I love sharing my appreciation for them in person.
 I’ve given a number of public talks about my work.
 Don’t hesitate to get in touch if you’re interested in learning about nightjar conservation and ecology!
-Here’s an online webinar I gave recently for the Saskatchewan Prairie Conservation Action Plan webinar series.
+Here’s an online webinar I gave recently for the Hawk Migration Association of North America Lunch & Learn series.

 Newsletters

-I write a bi-monthly newsletter that shares news about the WildResearch Nightjar Survey, new nightjar science, and fun nightjar facts to over 400 subscribers.
-You can check out past issues of the Nightjar News, or sign up to receive future issues!
+I previously wrote a bi-monthly newsletter that shares news about the WildResearch Nightjar Survey, new nightjar science, and fun nightjar facts to over 400 subscribers.
+You can check out past issues of the Nightjar News!

 Articles & Reports